 The directional derivative of a scalar function at a point, in the direction of a unit vector , is the rate of change of along that direction:

 where is the angle between (gradient) and .
-The dot-product form is the workhorse for computation; the form is the geometric interpretation.
+Use the dot-product form to compute; the form gives the geometry.

 What it means